EU AI Act: Is Enterprise Architecture Key To Compliance?

 The EU AI Act is gaining momentum in the European Parliament.
 This first-of-its-kind sweeping regulation will categorize and control the use of artificial intelligence (AI) tools in order to protect the rights of EU citizens.

-While the European Union (EU) is the first authority to push forward with this kind of regulation, the topic is being discussed in many territories.
-The EU AI Act is, therefore, likely to be a benchmark for what we can expect other governments to adopt in their regions.
+While the European Union (EU) is the first authority to push forward with this kind of regulation, the topic is being discussed by legislatures around the globe.
+The EU AI Act is, therefore, likely to serve as a benchmark for what we can expect other governments to adopt.

 Using the EU AI Act as guidance when acquiring and leveraging AI tools will avoid compliance issues when regulation becomes standard over the next five years.
-Organizations that do this will gain a competitive advantage over the competition.
+Organizations that take action now will find themselves at a competitive advantage down the road.

-Let's look at what restrictions the EU AI Act will impose and how you can stay compliant.
+Let's look at what restrictions the EU AI Act will impose and how you can best comply with them.

 What Is The EU AI Act?